-The close of business on December 4, 2009 was fixed as the record date for the determination of the Stockholders entitled to vote at the Annual Meeting of the Stockholders.
-As of the record date, 26,422,188 Common Shares were outstanding and entitled to be voted at such meeting.
+The close of business on December 3, 2010 was fixed as the record date for the determination of the Stockholders entitled to vote at the Annual Meeting of the Stockholders.
+As of the record date, 26,554,161 Common Shares were outstanding and entitled to be voted at such meeting.
 The Stockholders will be entitled to cast one vote for each Common Share held of record on the record date.
+There is no cumulative voting with respect to the election of directors.

-A copy of the Company's Annual Report to Stockholders for the fiscal year ended September 30, 2009 is available for review at www.escotechnologies.com.
+A copy of the Company's Annual Report to Stockholders for the fiscal year ended September 30, 2010 is available for review at www.escotechnologies.com.

 The solicitation of this proxy is made by the Board of Directors of the Company.
-The solicitation will be by mail and via the internet, and the expense thereof will be paid by the Company.
+The solicitation will be by mail and via the Internet, and the expense thereof will be paid by the Company.
 Proxies may also be solicited by telephone, e-mail or telefax by directors, officers or regular employees of the Company.